sjqlwy/Klipper-Adaptive-Flow/README.md

 [gcode_macro PRINT_START]
 gcode:
     # ... your heating, homing, leveling ...
-    AT_START                              # Enable adaptive flow
+    AT_START MATERIAL={params.MATERIAL|default("PLA")}   # Enable adaptive flow

 [gcode_macro PRINT_END]
 gcode:
+    AT_END                                # Disable adaptive flow
-    AT_END                                # Stop loop, save learned values TURN_OFF_HEATERS                      # Must come AFTER AT_END
+    TURN_OFF_HEATERS                      # Must come AFTER AT_END
     # ... your cooldown, park, etc ...
 ```

-MATERIAL is detected automatically from extruder temperature.
-For better accuracy, pass it from your slicer's start g-code (see Slicer Setup above).
+The `MATERIAL` parameter is passed from your slicer's start G-code (see above).
+If omitted, material is auto-detected from extruder temperature.

 > **Important:** Call `AT_END` *before* `TURN_OFF_HEATERS` to ensure the control loop stops first.